theory/pgenv/README.md

         stop       Stop the current PostgreSQL server
         restart    Restart the current PostgreSQL server
-        build      Build a specific version of PostgreSQL remove     Remove a specific version of PostgreSQL version    Show the current PostgreSQL version
+        build      Build a specific version of PostgreSQL build-git  Build the development version ouf of git repository remove     Remove a specific version of PostgreSQL version    Show the current PostgreSQL version
         current    Same as 'version'